edatkinson/ACFIM0015_2024_Algorithmic_Trading/README.md

 7) Inside the `statistical_methods` directory, all the csv files are proof of all simulations I have done as they contain the outputted data for each scenario.
 Then `statistical_tests.py` processess this information and runs all the stats etc for the results.
 These include box plots, statistical tests (Wilcoxon, t-test, shapiro-wilks etc).

 The `final_report.pdf` achieved 75/100.
 Feedback: Profit-Per-Trade is not as important as the reasons why my trader can secure more trades than PT1.
+The maximum grade for the year is 76/100, only 7/52 people achieved >70.